couchbaselabs/Linq2Couchbase/docs/document-filters.md

 }
 ```

-Now when we generate a LINQ query, the `WHERE type="airline"` clause will be automatically added to the emitted N1QL query and only documents of type "airline" will be returned.
+Now when we generate a LINQ query, the `WHERE type="airline"` clause will be automatically added to the emitted SQL++ query and only documents of type "airline" will be returned.

 ## Custom Document Filters